Drag13/perfrunner/packages/perfrunner-cli/readme.md

 ## What next

 For the next updates, please check the [project](https://github.com/Drag13/perfrunner/projects/1).
 It's not very well described but might give you an idea of what is planned.

+## More details

+Here you can find an [introduction article about the Perfrunner](https://drag13.io/posts/perfrunner-intro/index.html).